elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ## Data management planning

 ### Description
+The general principles for data management planning and available tools are described in the RDMkit [data management plan page](data_management_plan).

 ### Considerations
+* the phenotyping data must be described following the [MIAPPE](https://www.miappe.org/) data standard;
+* special attention should be given to the identification and description of the [biological material](plant_sciences#plant-biological-materials-metadata-collection-and-sharing) and the [observation variables](plant_sciences#phenotyping-metadata-collection-and-publication).

 ### Solutions
+The knowledge model of the data management planning application [Data Stewardship Wizard (DSW)](https://ds-wizard.org/) was reviewed for compliance with the needs of the Plant Sciences community.
 #### DMP as a text document
+* [DataPLAN](https://plan.nfdi4plants.org) is a Data Management Plan generator for plant science.
+It supports DMPs for Horizon 2020, Horizon Europe and the German BMBF and DFG.
+The main focus during development was to be able to be used with German funding agencies but was also extended to include other European funders.
 #### Machine-actionable DMP
-The DSW Project Template "WP5 Plant Sciences" can be used for any plant sciences project.
+* The Plant Sciences project template, available on https://researchers.ds-wizard.org/projects/create/from-template can be used for any plant sciences project.
 When creating the DSW DMP Project, choose the option "From Project Template" and search for the "Plant Sciences" template.

 ## Plant biological materials: (meta)data collection and sharing